Educational Technology Services (ETS)

-Web Services, in Educational Technology Services (ETS) supports the College in the technical aspects of development and maintenance of their portions of the College websites.
+The area of Web Services in Educational Technology Services (ETS) supports the College in the technical aspects of development and maintenance of their portions of the College websites.

-- Access to portions of the college webspace (authorization required as described under the Web Governance tab);
+- Gaining Access to portions of the college website (authorization required as described under the Web Governance tab);

 - Assistance with more advanced Drupal features and tasks;

-- Training on using Qualtrics for advanced form submissions and surveys;
+- Qualtrics Training for advanced form submissions and surveys;

-- Website organization, navigation and the "look and feel" of your site, based on College Communications Office guidelines.
+- The organization, navigation and "look and feel" of your site, based on College Communications Office guidelines.

-Web Governance refers to the collection of policies and practices which govern roles and responsibilities for managing content on the College of Education website (see Approvers).
-These policies and practices are developed as a collaboration between ETS and the COE Office of Communications, with the former focusing on technical aspects (account access) and the latter on content guidelines (e.g., writing for the web).
+Web Governance refers to the collection of policies and practices which govern roles and responsibilities for managing content on the College of Education website.
+These policies and practices are developed as a collaboration between ETS and the COE Office of Communications, with the former focusing on technical aspects (e.g., account access) and the latter on content guidelines (e.g., writing for the web).